Kernel-Based Smoothness Analysis of Residual Networks: Introduction

 {\bf Contribution.} In this paper, we develop the NTK for a ResNet model.
-After obtaining the formulas for the infinite width limit at initialization, we prove the stability of empirical NTK during training with gradient descent (and other common NTK assumptions), which implies that the trained ResNet model is indeed charachterized by its NTK.
+After obtaining the formulas for the infinite width limit at initialization, we prove the stability of empirical NTK during training with gradient descent (and other common NTK assumptions), which implies that the trained ResNet model is indeed characterized by its NTK.
 Note that proving stability during training is the key result that allows NTK-based analysis of neural networks.
-Yet, it is missing in a recent paper \cite{huang2020deep} that also considered a resembling ResNet model (more details are in Section~\ref{sec:ntk_resnet}).
+Yet, it is missing in a recent paper \citep{huang2020deep} that also considered a resembling ResNet model (more details are in Section~\ref{sec:ntk_resnet}).

-By comparing the ResNet NTK and the MLP NTK, we find that ResNet promotes smoother interpolations than MLP \tomt{(without using any explicit regularization)}, which adds to other advantages of ResNet described in previous works.
-Our smoothness findings are based on different evaluation methodologies, such as visualizing the kernel of each model (which is data-independent), comparing upper bounds on the norm of the models' Jacobians after training, and comparing kernel regression results (specifically, interpolations) for the different NTKs.
-In the latter methodology, we build on the fact that the reproducing kernel Hilbert space (RKHS) associated with the Gaussian kernel promotes very smooth functions and show that the results of ResNet have smaller ``Gaussian-RKHS" norm than the results of MLP.
-Finally, we show that the smoothness advantage of ResNet is also observed outside the NTK regime.
+By comparing the ResNet NTK and the MLP NTK \tomtb{for ReLU activations,} we find that ResNet promotes smoother interpolations than MLP \tomt{(without using any explicit regularization)}, which adds to other advantages of ResNet described in previous works.
+Our smoothness findings are based on different evaluation methodologies, such as visualizing the kernel of each model (which is data-independent), comparing \tomtb{uniform} upper bounds on the norm of the models' Jacobians after training, and comparing kernel regression results (specifically, interpolations) for the different NTKs. \tomtb{In the latter methodology, we use approximate $\mathcal{L}^2$-norm of the second derivative of a function as a quantitative measure for its smoothness.} Finally, we show that \tomtb{for ReLU-based networks} the smoothness advantage of ResNet is also observed outside the NTK regime.

-Our analysis may explain the better generalization ability of ResNets over MLP, \tomt{as there is prior work that connects fitting the training data with a smoother function to better generalization error \cite{lu2019deeponet,giryes2020function}.} We also show that the smoothness distinction between the two models can be increased by moderately attenuating the residual blocks when summing them with the skip connections.
-Indeed, this practice has been shown to improve the training and generalization robustness of ResNets in a recent empirical classification study \cite{zhang2019towards} \tomt{and its follow-up work \cite{yang2019dynamical}}.
+Our analysis may \tomtr{be related to} the better generalization ability of ResNets over MLP, \tomt{as there is prior work that connects fitting the training data with a smoother function to better generalization error \tomtr{(under some smoothness assumption on the target function)} \citep{lu2019deeponet,giryes2020function,xie2020weighted}.} We also show that the smoothness distinction between the two models can be increased by moderately attenuating the residual blocks when summing them with the skip connections.
+Indeed, this practice has been shown to improve the training and generalization robustness of ResNets in a recent empirical classification study \citep{zhang2019towards} \tomt{and its follow-up work \citep{yang2019dynamical}}.